wangziyuan66/IL-AD/README.md

 `--length n --right_len m`: the length of signal the AD model extracts **left n plus right n+m points** from the starting point of the candidate base.

-After generating fasta file containing mod base we can use `modbase_tag.py` to write ML/MM tag into the bam file.
-We can merge ML/MM tags from different bams containing different kinds of modifications using `merge_bam.py`.
+After generating fasta file containing mod base we can use `./scripts/modbase_tag.py` to write ML/MM tag into the bam file.
+We can merge ML/MM tags from different bams containing different kinds of modifications using `./scripts/merge_bam.py`.

-After these process, we can visualize the per site results from the bam file using `samtools mpileup`.

 ## Miscellanies